inmanta/inmanta-core/docs/model_developers/plugins.rst

 The plugin decorator also accept the ``deprecated`` and ``replaced_by`` fields.
-When the ``deprecated`` field is set to ``True`` it prints out a warning that the plugin is deprecated. with the ``replaced_by`` string it is possible to tell by which plugin the current one has been replaced. for example if the code below is run
+When the ``deprecated`` field is set to ``True`` it prints out a warning that the plugin is deprecated. with the ``replaced_by`` string it is possible to tell by which plugin the current one has been replaced. for example if the following plugin is called,

 .. code-block:: python
     :linenos: